Jyotirmaya07/TaskFlow/README.md

 # TaskFlow — Task Manager Web App 📝

-A modern task management web application built with Flask that helps users organize, track, and manage their daily tasks through a clean productivity dashboard.
+A modern Flask-based task management web application for organizing, tracking, and managing daily tasks through a productivity-focused dashboard.

+---

 ## 📌 Overview

-TaskFlow provides a simple workspace where users can securely manage their tasks, track progress, update task status, and filter tasks based on their current needs.
+TaskFlow provides users with a personal workspace where they can create, organize, update, and track their tasks efficiently.

-The application includes user authentication, task CRUD operations, priority management, categories, due dates, progress tracking, and a responsive dashboard interface.
+The application includes secure user authentication, task CRUD operations, priority management, categories, due dates, status tracking, task filtering, and a productivity dashboard with dynamic task statistics.

 ---

 ## 🚀 Features

 ### 🔐 User Authentication

 - User signup and login
 - Password hashing using Flask-Bcrypt
 - Session-based authentication
 - User-specific task management
 - Logout functionality
+- Protected task operations

 ### 📋 Task Management

+Users can:

 - Create new tasks
 - Edit existing tasks
 - Delete tasks
 - Change task status
 - Mark tasks as completed
-- Assign task priority
+- Assign task priorities
 - Add task categories
 - Set due dates
-- Add optional task descriptions
+- Add optional descriptions

+### 📊 Task Status

+Each task can be managed through three states:

+- To Do
+- In Progress
+- Completed

+Tasks can be moved between different states directly from the dashboard.

 ### 🔍 Task Filtering

 Tasks can be filtered by:

 - All Tasks